Spam and virus filtering

 Security

-Each sub-server will only accept incoming connections on its standard ports for the services mentioned below; other ports can be opened for listening but attempts to connect to them from outside will fail.
+Incoming connections are only allowed to the standard services on their standard ports.
+Other ports can be opened for listening but attempts to connect to them from outside will fail.
 This reduces the spread of worms and other malware.

 These restrictions are in place to help ensure system security.
 If you have a valid reason for any of them to be relaxed, please use the Contact Form to discuss it.